 Satin surface · polished edges |

-| Closure |
+| Clasp |

 Post with 925 silver stopper |

-| Item type |
+| Piece Type |

 Unique piece |

-About this specific piece
+This specific piece

-For what occasions and styles it works
+For which occasions and styles it works

 -

-Everyday wear — at 9 mm and with the weight of solid silver, they are comfortable enough to wear all day.
+Everyday wear — at 9 mm and the weight of solid silver, they are comfortable enough to wear all day.
 The circular design does not snag or bother.

 -